AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 }
 ```

-You could solve that by instantiating `MyService` and passing as a parameter everytime you need a `MainViewModel` instance, like this:
+Typically you would directly instantiate `MyService` and pass it into `MainViewModel`, like this:

 ```csharp
 var window = new MainWindow